BassyKuo/MicrosoftLearning-Azure-DP100/labdocs/README.md

-# Designing and Implementing an Azure Data Science Solution
+# DP-100: Designing and Implementing a Data Science Solution on Azure

 ## Course Labs